ygua699/week02lab-git/README.md

 * Paramvir - Dev3 in exercise 1, Dev2 in exercise 2
 * Nick - Dev2 in exercise 1, Dev1 in exercise 1

-If this file is not provided then there will be a 50% penalty.
+If this file is not provided then there will be a **50% penalty**.

+You must enter your initial team communication via GitHub Discussions before the end of your scheduled lab timings (e.g. if the lab is scheduled Tue 2-3pm, then Tues 3pm will be your deadline).
+Some examples of this evidence could be: who does what, by when you plan to finish the exercises, constraints, planning notes, etc. Additionally, feel free to use GitHub Issues to report and discuss specific issues that you face while working on the exercises.
+If you end up using both Discussions and Issues, clearly state this in Team.md.
+If you fail to add any notes to Discussions before the scheduled lab closing time, **25% penalty** will be applied to the lab marks.

-Assessment will be performed by examining the commit logs and other information associated with your team repository.
+Overall, the assessment will be performed by examining the **commit logs, Team.md, comments recorded in GitHub Discussions and other information associated with your team repository**.
 You must demonstrate that you have engaged with the lab material and fully participated with the team.
 This means we expect to see non-trivial commits, with meaningful commit messages, corresponding to each exercise.
-Different team members will do different things and different times, but we will be looking for evidence that there was cooperation and collaboration.
-Examples including making useful commits, and commenting on actions by other team members.
+Different team members will do different things and different times, but we will be looking for evidence that there was team cooperation and collaboration.
+Examples including making useful commits, communications via GitHub Discussions e.g. commenting on actions by other team members, resolving conflicts, etc.